solidi/learning-notes/hobbies/plastic-modeling.md

 1. Water down paint area before spraying to reduce dust.
 1. Use a strong light source to see what is being sprayed.

+### Interior

+1. Use gray wash to accent black interior detail.

 ### Body Details

 1. Use wash to fill panel lines.
 Do not go too heavy on the application.